Transformations

 Transformation templates

-Templates are the core of Gloo Edge’s transformation API.
+Templates are the core of Gloo Gateway’s transformation API.
 They allow you to mutate the headers and bodies of requests and responses based on the properties of the headers and bodies themselves.
 The following snippet illustrates the structure of the transformationTemplate object:

 transformationTemplate: